-i.
-Allowance for the needs of the waiver participant (select one):

 The following standard included under the state plan

+Sele ct one:

 SSI standard

 Optional state supplement standard

+Medically needy income standard

 The special income level for institutionalized persons

 (select one):

 300% of the SSI Federal Benefit Rate (FBR)

 A percentage of the FBR, which is less than 300%

 Specify the percentage:

 A dollar amount which is less than 300%.

 Specify dollar amount:

 A percentage of the Federal poverty level

+Specify percentage:

 Other standard included under the state Plan

+Specify:

-The following dollar amount
+Гhе following dollar amount

-Specify dollar amount: If this amount changes, this item will be revised.
+ify dollar amount: If this amount changes, this item will be revised.

 The following formula is used to determine the needs allowance:

+Sne ify:

+Other

+Sp ecify:

-ii.
-Allowance for the spouse only (select one):
+wa nce for the spouse only (select one):

+No t Applicable

-The state provides an allowance for a spouse who does not meet the definition of a community spouse in \$1924 of the Act.
+e state provides an allowance for a spouse who does not meet the definition of a community spo 924 of the Act.
 Describe the circumstances under which this allowance is provided:

+Sp ecify:

-Specify the amount of the allowance (select one):
+Sp ecify the amount of the allowance (select one):

 SSI standard

 Optional state supplement standard

+Medically needy income standard

+The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised.

 The amount is determined using the following formula:

+Specify:

+nce for the family (select one):

-Not Applicable (see instructions)
+t Applicable (see instructions)

-AFDC need standard
+DC need standard

+edically needy income standard

+Th e following dollar amount:

+Sp ecify dollar amount: The amount specified cannot exceed the higher of the need standard

+far mily of the same size used to determine eligibility under the state's approved AFDC plan or the medi

+far neo mily of the same size used to determine eligibility under the state's approved AFDC plan or the mediedy income standard established under 42 CFR §435.811 for a family of the same size.
+If this amount

-Specify dollar amount: \\\\\\ The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
-If this amount changes, this item will be revised.
+far nec mily of the same size used to determine eligibility under the state's approved AFDC plan or the mediedy income standard established under 42 CFR §435.811 for a family of the same size.
+If this amountainges, this item will be revised.

-The amount is determined using the following formula:
+far nec mily of the same size used to determine eligibility under the state's approved AFDC plan or the medical income standard established under 42 CFR §435.811 for a family of the same size.
+If this amount

-iv.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726:
+- iv.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726: - a.

-- a.
 Health insurance premiums, deductibles and co-insurance charges - b.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.